He’s been in the music making business for over 60 years and has produced some of the most famous musical works in history.

-Here's some key points, facts and triva from his extraordinary career:
+Here's some key points, facts and triva from William's most extraordinary career:

-- Started out as a Jazz pianist for hire.
-His early work with Peter Mancini opened up many opportunities for him.
+- Started out as a jazz pianist for hire.
+His early work with the famous Peter Mancini opened up many opportunities for him.

-- He’s had to thank the Academy 5 times thanks to his scores for films, Fiddler on the Roof, Jaws, Star Wars, E.T., and Schindler’s List.
+- He’s had to 'thank the Academy' 5 times thanks to his scores for films, Fiddler on the Roof, Jaws, Star Wars, E.T., and Schindler’s List.
+That's fine haul of Oscars (Star Wars has a few awards too!).

-- In 1974, Steven Spielberg approached Williams to compose the music for his feature directorial debut, The Sugarland Express.
+- In 1974, the not yet famous director Steven Spielberg approached Williams to compose the music for his feature directorial debut, The Sugarland Express.
 They teamed up again a year later for Spielberg's second film, Jaws.
 This success lead to Spielberg recommending Williams' services as a composer to George Lucas, who needed a composer to score Star Wars.
 The rest is history.

 - The original Star Wars sound track remains the highest grossing non-popular music recording of all-time